Roma sign Coric on five-year deal

-Roma have completed the signing of highly-rated attacking midfielder Ante Coric on a five-year deal.

-Coric, 21, joins the Serie A side from Croatian champions Dinamo Zagreb for an initial fee of six million euros.
+Coric, 21, joins the Serie A side from Croatian champion Dinamo Zagreb for an initial fee of six million euros.

 Speaking to the club's website, the midfielder said: "I am very pleased to be at Roma, one of the biggest European clubs.